arh-eu/gds-java-sdk/README.md

 ```

 The ack for this message is available through the subscribed listener.
-The ack may contain the attachment if you also requested the binary attachment.
+The ack may contain the attachment if you also requested the binary.
-If not contains and you requested the binary, the attachment is not yet available and will be sent as an 'attachment response' type message at a later time.
+If it does not contain it, yet you requested the binary, the attachment is not yet available and will be sent as an 'attachment response' type message at a later time.

 You should not forget, that if you receive the attachment in an `AttachmentResponse6` type of message, you're required to send the appropriate ACK back to the GDS, otherwise it will send the attachment again and again unless the ACK arrives for it.